mlverse/mall/README.md

 #>    <chr>                                                     <fct>     <chr>
 #>  1 "i got this as both a book and an audio file. i had wait… 1         negative
 #>  2 "this book places too much emphasis on spending money in… 1         negative
-#>  3 "remember the hollywood blacklist? the hollywood ten? i'… 2         positive
+#>  3 "remember the hollywood blacklist? the hollywood ten? i'… 2         negative
 #>  4 "while i appreciate what tipler was attempting to accomp… 1         negative
 #>  5 "the others in the series were great, and i really looke… 1         negative
 #>  6 "a few good things, but she's lost her edge and i find i… 1         negative